AungThiha/iOSAppAccessAutomation/README.md

 ## Status

-This project will start on 16 Dec 2024.
+- This project will start on **16 Dec 2024**.
+- Expected completion date will posted on **18 Dec 2024**.
+That is the not the date the project will complete.
+That's the date when updated plan will be posted.

 ## Resources